Azdaroth/Azdaroth.github.io/source/_posts/2017-05-28-ruby-memoization-||-equals-vs-defined-syntax.markdown

 ## Wrapping Up

 Even though `||=` operator is commonly used for memoization, it isn't necessarily the best solution to this problem.
-It is certainly quite convenient to use, nevertheless, when there is a possiblity of having **falsey values** such as `false` and `nil`, it will probably make more sense to use `defined?` operator instead.
+It is certainly quite convenient to use, nevertheless, when there is a possiblity of having **falsey values** such as `false` and `nil`, it is much safer to use `defined?` operator instead.